mdnayanmia31/OpenChain-KWG/README.md

 ## Contributing

 OpenChain KWG always welcomes your contributions.
 We develop and grow with each and every precious contribution.
-Please refer to the next page for how to contribute. :  [CONTRIBUTING](CONTRIBUTING.md)
+Please take a look at the next page for how to contribute. :  [CONTRIBUTING](CONTRIBUTING.md)

-* GitHub Repository for cooperation : https://github.com/OpenChain-KWG
+* GitHub Repository for cooperation: https://github.com/OpenChain-KWG

 ## License